Build vs. Buy: Native Integrations

 Fully Managed Authentication

-Embedded iPaaS platforms provide fully managed authentication for the integrations, and handle the nuances between how different services implement refresh token expiry.
-Whether it be for the supported integrations in our Catalog, or even Custom Integrations, you'll never have to deal with the challenges of ensuring your customers’ tokens are constantly refreshed and valid.
+Embedded iPaaS platforms provide fully managed authentication on all API key based and OAuth integrations, and handle the nuances between how different services implement token expiry.
+Whether it be for the supported integrations in the catalog, or even Custom Integrations, you'll never have to deal with the challenges of ensuring your customers’ tokens are constantly refreshed and valid.

 End-user experience